There are five stages involved in receiving and processing applications for building consents.

 For items covered by the MultiProof Certificate, the Consent Processors will confirm that the project is generally in accordance with the current certificate and no further assessment will be undertaken.

-Further information on MultiProof can be found on the Ministry of Busienss, Innovation and Employment website by following the link below.
+Further information on MultiProof can be found on the Ministry of Business, Innovation and Employment website by following the link below.

 Stage 4 - Granting

-Once the building officer is satisfied that the project will meet the requirements of the Building Code, if carried out in accordance with the submitted plans and specifications, the application will be granted.
+Once the building officer is satisfied on reasonable grounds that the project will meet the requirements of the Building Code, if carried out in accordance with the submitted plans and specifications, the application will be granted.

 It is an offence under the Building Act to carry out building work without a building consent being granted.
 Doing so may result in a Notice to Fix being issued, an infringement fee or prosecution.